BenAvermate/BenAvermate/README.md

 - networks
 - coding

-I'm currently in school at UCLL for applied informatics.
+I'm currently in school at UCLL for applied computer science.

 Currently my only project is the [casino](https://github.com/BenAvermate/casino) apart from hosting a server for friends.